-This course is an examination of Global Disaster Risk Reduction principles and their impact on American emergency management systems and planning.
+This course will focus on global disaster risk reduction principles and their impact on American emergency management systems and planning.
+(3 credits)

 - ENG 101: English Composition 1

 - Background in public safety or obtained permission from the instructor to take this course

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 Define Disaster risk reduction and access how risk reduction is tied to the traditional four-part disaster/hazard cycle.

 Identify and assess the four contexts of sustainable development and the related global-regional considerations.